AleMenon/nvim-config/README.md

 ## Directory Content

-- **nvim-shortcuts.txt** - This file contains the basic commands from Neovim, and also the custom keymaps that are written in the lua/core/keymaps.lua file;
 - **init.lua** - Default init file for Neovim configuration, **essential** for the configuration to work;
 - **lua/** - Directory for the lua configuration:
     - **lua/core** - Keymaps and some other configuration files;